 If you’re site doesn’t look professional, there are spelling errors or it’s difficult to navigate, things are hidden, there’s too much irrelevant images or ads, you’re just constantly asking people to buy without giving any good content or you start each article with what your cat is currently doing, then sorry, but I’m going to click away.
 I myself, am a dog person.

 Granted, I may not be your target audience, but you need to consider whether the ones you are attracting are die hard fans or at least “convert”.

 If you haven’t taken the time or didn’t care enough to create a good first impression on your site, then it figures that you probably haven’t taken the time or put much effort in it’s content either.
 With so many professional, good looking and modern templates out there, there really is no excuse for not looking pro.
 It’s sounds superficial, but time is valuable.

-The internet is a huge place.
-There is so much information out there.
-Why waste 20 min sifting through a site that is poorly designed and has little to offer, when you can get the same information from somewhere else.
+The internet is a huge place and there is so much information out there, so why waste 20 min sifting through a site that is poorly designed and has little to offer, when you can get the same information from somewhere else.

 Create your business the way you would like other businesses to be – open, transparent, honest.
 Put yourself in the mind of your customer and see yourself from the perspective of your ideal client and think about the things they would want to know and what they wouldn’t.

 Put yourself out there.
 Lay your cards on the table.
 You won’t be able to please everyone all of the time, but you’ll be able to please those that count.